abhikhatri67/Tigerhall-Content/README.md

 7. Added Spinner and error component, Search functionality added with debounce, some restrcuturing of files and cleaned README.
 8. Fixed build issue in debounce function.
 9. Fixed build issue in theme import.
+10. Changed file names and type to wrt content, added fonts in theme, added api data in cards and updated readme.